 At the analysis stage in research, heterosexist bias emerges in the process of forming explanations, making interpretations, and deriving meanings from data.
-Researchers are encouraged to resist the common practice of comparing heterosexual and LGBTQ groups, and positioning heterosexual experiences as the implicit norm and LGBTQ experiences as "the effect to be explained."
-Instead, researchers are encouraged to consider analytical strategies that position majority groups (e.g., heterosexuals, Whites) as requiring just as much explanation as minority groups.
-For example, researchers should analyze the causes and prevalence of gender conformity among heterosexual men and women, rather than simply analyzing the causes and prevalence of gender valuable questions and interpretations.
+Researchers are encouraged to resist the common practice of comparing heterosexual and LGBTQ groups and positioning heterosexual experiences as the implicit norm and LGBTQ experiences as "the effect to be explained."
+Instead, researchers are encouraged to consider analytical strategies that position majority groups (e.g., heterosexual, White people) as requiring just as much explanation as minority groups.
+For example, researchers should analyze the causes and prevalence of gender conformity among heterosexual men and women, rather than simply analyzing the causes and prevalence of gender nonconformity among lesbians and gay men.
+Such an approach provokes new and valuable questions and interpretations.
 Researchers should consider whether they have inadvertently analyzed group differences in a manner that implicitly privileges a heterosexual norm and presumes this norm to be stable and to require no explanation.